f18m/malloc-tag/README.md

 # malloc-tag

 A lighweight, intrusive memory profiler that allows to categorize memory allocation inside C/C++ projects, for Linux systems.
-In practice this project provides a small dynamic library (.so) to add a tag / category to each memory allocation inside C/C++ projects.
+In short this project provides a small dynamic library (.so) containing a "malloc interposer" plus some basic "tagging facility" to instrument your code and add a tag / category to each memory allocation inside C/C++ projects.
+By its nature the malloc interposer provided in this project will do a minimal operation and then simply use the original glibc malloc() implementation.
+This allows to intercept any memory allocation done using standard malloc()/new operators even from 3rd party libraries, C++ STL library, etc.
-This library provides a "malloc interposer" that allows for minimal-overhead memory profiling.
+This library enables minimal-overhead, per-thread memory profiling.

 # High-Level Design Criteria